More detail about this qualification

 Minimum IELTS (academic) score of 6.5 with no band score lower than 6, or equivalent.

 Find your country's equivalent academic entry requirements here

-*International fee displayed is for 1.5 years of study (equivalent to 180 credits) and does not include insurance, administration and student service fees.
-For more details, please email: email@example.com.
+*International fee displayed is for 1.5 years of study (equivalent to 180 credits).
+For fee exclusions, please see our terms and conditions.